RoyAmoyal/DL-Assignment2/README.md

 We worked with three differnet datasets.
 Synthetic dataset, MNIST and S&P500 stock prices.

-For the Synthetic dataset i trained LSTM Auto-Encoder that took as an input data (sequential data) from the synthetic dataset, encode this data to a lower dimention and the decode the output of the encoder.
+For the Synthetic dataset I trained LSTM Auto-Encoder that took as an input data (sequential data) from the synthetic dataset, encode this data to a lower dimention and the decode the output of the encoder.

-For the MNIST dataset i trained LSTM Auto-Encoder that took the images of the MNIST dataset and refer to every image as a sequential data (row-by-row).
+For the MNIST dataset I trained LSTM Auto-Encoder that took the images of the MNIST dataset and refer to every image as a sequential data (row-by-row).
 Then i added the option of classification to the AE